-As UK businesses begin to look towards eased restrictions and opening their doors once again, it’s vital to protect the safety of your employees, customers and clients.
+As a small business, it’s vital to protect the safety of your employees, customers and clients.

-Risk assessments have always been a legal part of business for maintaining health and safety, and they’ll now be crucial for preparing your business for the return to work.
+Risk assessments have always been a legal part of business for maintaining health and safety, and they’ll now be crucial for adapting to new ways of working.

 You may need to reassess and implement measures such as social distancing, cleaning routines or staggered shifts.
 We’ve covered the basics of what you need to know about risk assessments for your workplace, as well as the guidance from the UK Government during this time.